Molong: Geography

 The railway from Sydney reached Molong in 1886; it was later extended to Parkes.
 A branch railway to Dubbo was opened in 1925 and closed in 1987.

 Climate

-Despite Molong's elevation, it still manages to have a humid subtropical climate, bordering on an oceanic climate (Köppen: Cfa/Cfb, Trewartha: Cfbk/Cfak), with warm to hot summers and cool winters.
+Despite Molong's elevation, it still manages to have a humid subtropical climate (Cfa) due to its northern latitude, having warm to hot summers and cool to cold winters with the odd snowfall.
+While mean temperatures have been recorded since 1907 at the site, extreme temperature records are found only between 1957 and 1975.

+Perhaps the most extreme weather event to have affected Molong since European colonisation was the snowfall on 5 July 1900, having fallen to a depth of 1 ft 3 inches in town, with snow drifts in some areas reported to an exceptional depth of 11 ft.